dbli2000/UsefulLabScripts/README.md

 # UsefulBioScripts
-Collection of Jupyter notebooks with useful functions.
-Mainly used as a personal exercise to understand implementations.
+Collection of Jupyter notebooks with useful functions for various lab projects.
+Mainly used as a personal exercise to develop implementations.